fufeiran/learngit/readme.txt

-Git is aversion control system.
+Git is a distributed rversion control system.
-Git is free sofwware.
+Git is free sofware.